Parrot: Origins and evolution

 Psittaciform diversity in South America and Australasia suggests that the order may have evolved in Gondwana, centred in Australasia.
 The scarcity of parrots in the fossil record, however, presents difficulties in confirming the hypothesis.
-There is currently a higher amount of fossil remains from the northern hemisphere in the early Cenozoic.
+There is currently a higher number of fossil remains from the northern hemisphere in the early Cenozoic.
 Molecular studies suggest that parrots evolved approximately 59 million years ago (Mya) (range 66–51 Mya) in Gondwana.
-The three major clades of Neotropical parrots originated about 50 Mya (range 57–41 Mya).
+The Neotropical parrots are monophyletic, and the three major clades originated about 50 Mya (range 57–41 Mya).

 A single 15 mm fragment from a large lower bill (UCMP 143274), found in deposits from the Lance Creek Formation in Niobrara County, Wyoming, had been thought to be the oldest parrot fossil and is presumed to have originated from the Late Cretaceous period, which makes it about 70 million years old.
 However, other studies suggest that this fossil is not from a bird, but from a caenagnathid oviraptorosaur (a non-avian dinosaur with a birdlike beak), as several details of the fossil used to support its identity as a parrot are not actually exclusive to parrots, and it is dissimilar to the earliest-known unequivocal parrot fossils.

 It is generally assumed that the Psittaciformes were present during the Cretaceous–Paleogene extinction event (K-Pg extinction), 66 mya.
 They were probably generalised arboreal birds, and did not have the specialised crushing bills of modern species.
 Genomic analysis provides strong evidence that parrots are the sister group of passerines, forming the clade Psittacopasserae, which is the sister group of the falcons.

 The first uncontroversial parrot fossils date to tropical Eocene Europe around 50 mya.
 Initially, a neoavian named Mopsitta tanta, uncovered in Denmark's Early Eocene Fur Formation and dated to 54 mya, was assigned to the Psittaciformes.
 However, the rather nondescript bone is not unequivocally psittaciform, and it may rather belong to the ibis genus Rhynchaeites, whose fossil legs were found in the same deposits.

 Several fairly complete skeletons of parrot-like birds have been found in England and Germany.
 These are probably not transitional fossils between ancestral and modern parrots, but rather lineages that evolved parallel to true parrots and cockatoos: